nmandal/longevity-compendium/src/pages/docs/blood-tests.md

 Thyroxine, commonly referred to as T4, is produced in the thyroid then released into the bloodstream where it travels to various organs, like the liver and kidneys.
 At a certain point, it is converted to another form of a hormone called triiodothyronine (T3).
 The synergy of T4 and T3 is important for your heart and digestive function, metabolism, brain development, bone health, and muscle control.
 Both impact almost your entire body, which means proper T4 levels are vital for health.
 Abnormal T4 levels alone do not typically lead to symptoms but inadequate conversion to T3 or too much production of T3 can lead to feeling imbalanced.
 However, since T4 is free and not bound—meaning it can freely travel without being bound to another molecule—it can also exert its own influence for better or for worse.

-Function tests T4 alongside T3 and TSH because they’re all intertwined.
+T4 alongside T3 and TSH are all intertwined.
 Here’s how it works: the thyroid gland produces a large amount of T4.
 The rate and number of T4 are determined by TSH, which signals to the thyroid when and how much T4 to make.
 Then, an enzyme called _5' deiodinase_ converts the T4 to T3, mostly in the liver.
 In order to make this conversion, _5' deiodinase_ needs selenium.
 As with many things in your body, outside factors—stress, heavy metals, environmental toxins (pesticides, pollution, microplastics, chemicals), infections, and yeast—may disrupt this enzyme’s ability to work properly and hence make adequate amounts of T3.
 Once the conversion is made, T3 is able to carry out its many jobs.
 So many jobs, in fact, that T3 is one of the most powerful hormones in the entire body.

 This test is typically cross-referenced with TSH and free T3 levels.
 Sometimes T4 and TSH may appear normal while the free T3 is abnormal.
 Testing these in tandem can give great insight into your overall thyroid function.